setmy-info/setmy-info.github.io/src/site/markdown/jhipster.md

 Answers:

 ```
-?
-May JHipster anonymously report usage statistics to improve the tool over time?
-No
+√ What is the base name of your application? jhipster1
-?
-Which *type* of application would you like to create?
+√ Which *type* of application would you like to create?
 Monolithic application (recommended for simple projects)
-?
-What is the base name of your application? jhipster1
+√ What is your default Java package name? info.setmy.jhipster
+√ Would you like to use Maven or Gradle for building the backend?
+Maven
-?
-Do you want to make it reactive with Spring WebFlux?
+√ Do you want to make it reactive with Spring WebFlux?
 No
-?
-What is your default Java package name? info.setmy.jhipster
-?
-Which *type* of authentication would you like to use?
+√ Which *type* of authentication would you like to use?
 JWT authentication (stateless, with a token)
+√ Besides JUnit, which testing frameworks would you like to use?
+Gatling, Cucumber
-?
-Which *type* of database would you like to use?
+√ Which *type* of database would you like to use?
 SQL (H2, PostgreSQL, MySQL, MariaDB, Oracle, MSSQL)
-?
-Which *production* database would you like to use?
+√ Which *production* database would you like to use?
 PostgreSQL
-?
-Which *development* database would you like to use?
+√ Which *development* database would you like to use?
 H2 with disk-based persistence
-?
-Which cache do you want to use?
+√ Which cache do you want to use?
 (Spring cache abstraction) Infinispan (hybrid cache, for multiple nodes)
-?
-Do you want to use Hibernate 2nd level cache?
+√ Do you want to use Hibernate 2nd level cache?
 Yes
-?
-Would you like to use Maven or Gradle for building the backend?
-Maven
-?
-Do you want to use the JHipster Registry to configure, monitor and scale your application?
-No
-?
-Which other technologies would you like to use?
+√ Which other technologies would you like to use?
-?
-Which *Framework* would you like to use for the client?
+√ Which *framework* would you like to use for the client?
 Angular
+√ Besides Jest/Vitest, which testing frameworks would you like to use?
-?
-Do you want to generate the admin UI?
+√ Do you want to generate the admin UI?
 Yes
-?
-Would you like to use a Bootswatch theme (https://bootswatch.com/)?
+√ Would you like to use a Bootswatch theme (https://bootswatch.com/)?
 Default JHipster
-?
-Would you like to enable internationalization support?
+√ Would you like to enable internationalization support?
 Yes
-?
-Please choose the native language of the application English
+√ Please choose the native language of the application English
-?
-Please choose additional languages to install Estonian, Russian
+√ Please choose additional languages to install Estonian, Russian
-?
-Besides JUnit and Jest, which testing frameworks would you like to use?
-Gatling, Cucumber
-?
-Would you like to install other generators from the JHipster Marketplace?
-No
 ```

 Delete **.mvn/wrapper/jvm.config**